Excerpts from the Darcys’ third and fourth Christmas celebrations in The Darcy Saga

 Such was the natural power of Audrey Faine Bethann Darcy.

 I hope everyone enjoyed these tasty bits from The Trouble With Mr. Darcy and A Darcy Christmas.
-For more of the Darcys, click the purchasing links below and grab your copy of either or both now!
+For more of the Darcys, click the image below for purchasing links and grab your copy of either or both now!